Trade credit insurance

-Trade credit insurance, business credit insurance, export credit insurance, or credit insurance is an insurance policy and a risk management product offered by private insurance companies and governmental export credit agencies to business entities wishing to protect their accounts receivable from loss due to credit risks such as protracted default, insolvency or bankruptcy.
+Trade credit insurance, business credit insurance, export credit insurance, or credit insurance is a type of insurance policy and a risk management product offered by private insurance companies and governmental export credit agencies to business entities wishing to protect their accounts receivable from loss due to credit risks such as protracted default, insolvency or bankruptcy.
 This insurance product is a type of property and casualty insurance, and should not be confused with such products as credit life or credit disability insurance, which individuals obtain to protect against the risk of loss of income needed to pay debts.
 Trade credit insurance can include a component of political risk insurance which is offered by the same insurers to insure the risk of non-payment by foreign buyers due to currency issues, political unrest, expropriation etc.

 This points to the major role trade credit insurance plays in facilitating international trade.
 Trade credit is offered by vendors to their customers as an alternative to prepayment or cash on delivery terms, providing time for the customer to generate income from sales to pay for the product or service.
 This requires the vendor to assume non-payment risk.
 In a local or domestic situation as well as in an export transaction, the risk increases when laws, customs communications and customer's reputation are not fully understood.
 In addition to increased risk of non-payment, international trade presents the problem of the time between product shipment and its availability for sale.
 The account receivable is like a loan and represents capital invested, and often borrowed, by the vendor.
 But this is not a secure asset until it is paid.
 If the customer's debt is credit insured the large, risky asset becomes more secure, like an insured building.
 This asset may then be viewed as collateral by lending institutions and a loan based upon it used to defray the expenses of the transaction and to produce more product.
 Trade credit insurance is, therefore, a trade finance tool.